radixdlt/radixdlt-javascript/packages/application/README.md

 // ]
 ```

 Well, that is not helpful!
 What are those?
-An account (of type `AccountT`) itself is not so user friendly or beautiful to look at, it holds a reference to the derivation path used to derive it, and is in itself mostly a collection of functions.
+An account (of type `AccountT`) itself is not so user-friendly or beautiful to look at, it holds a reference to the derivation path used to derive it, and is in itself mostly a collection of functions.
 So printing them our in a console like this is not so helpful.
 However, when building a GUI wallet, we can display a clickable dropdown list of accounts and when a user selects an account we should switch to it.
-You can read about [account switching](#Account-switching) futher down.
+You can read about [account switching](#Account-switching) further down.

 #### Active account
 You can also subscribe to just the single active account